PDAL/PDAL/doc/stages/writers.oci.rst

   If specified, limits the dimensions written for each point.
 Dimensions are listed by name and separated by commas.

+tolerance
+  Oracle geometry tolerance.
+X, Y, and Z dimensions are all currently specified as a single value [Default: **0.05**]

 .. _Oracle point cloud: http://docs.oracle.com/cd/B28359_01/appdev.111/b28400/sdo_pc_pkg_ref.htm